The trace of the local $\mathbf{A}^1$-degree: Abstract

 \section{Abstract}

 We prove that the local $\A^1$-degree of a polynomial function at an isolated zero with finite separable residue field is given by the trace of the local $\A^1$-degree over the residue field.
-This fact was originally suggested by Morel's work on motivic transfers and Kass and Wickelgren's work on the Scheja-Storch bilinear form.
+This fact was originally suggested by Morel's work on motivic transfers, and by Kass and Wickelgren's work on the Scheja--Storch bilinear form.
+As a corollary, we generalize a result of Kass and Wickelgren relating the Scheja--Storch form and the local $\A^1$-degree.